seantis/seantis.reservation/README.md

  * Manage community facilities.
 Citizens see the availability of facilities online and call the municipality to reserve a facility.
 The management is done internally (maybe through an already existing software).
-The addon is used in a read only fashion.
+The addon is only used for display.

 Build Status
 ------------